-- F.2.1 Section 4 of the Guidance sets out details regarding the risk-based approach and the types of risk that might be present. - F.2.2 The Guidance identifies five categories of risk: client risk, service risk, geographic risk, sector risk and delivery channel risk.
-These relate broadly to the client entity type, the nature of the service being provided, the location of assets or trading activities (including customers, suppliers and the control of the business), the nature of the client's business, and risks associated with the interface between the business and its client where the client is more remote than normal.
-IPs should consider the extent to which these categories of risks apply in any particular insolvency appointment, having regard to the examples identified in APPENDIX E of the Guidance.

-F.2.3 Additional examples of higher risk factors that may be encountered in the context of an insolvency appointment may include (but are not limited to):
+- F.2.1 Chapter 4 of the Guidance sets out details regarding the risk-based approach and the types of risk that might be present. - F.2.2 The Guidance identifies four categories of risk: client risk, service risk, geographic risk, and delivery channel risk.
+These relate broadly to the client entity type, the nature of the service being provided, the location of assets or trading activities (including customers, suppliers and the control of the business), and risks associated with the interface between the business and its client where the client is more remote than normal.
+IPs should consider the extent to which these categories of risks apply in any particular insolvency appointment, having regard to the examples identified in APPENDIX D of the Guidance. - F.2.3 Additional examples of higher risk factors that may be encountered in the context of an insolvency appointment may include (but are not limited to):

-Client risk factors Where the debtor, company officers or beneficial owners of the insolvent entity are the subject of a criminal investigation or civil recovery proceedings.
+Where the debtor, company officers or beneficial owners of the insolvent entity are the subject of a criminal investigation or civil recovery proceedings.
 Where there have been cashflow issues in the business the IP should consider the possibility of fraud.
-Where the debtor or the insolvent entity is a "relevant person" within the definition of reg 8 of the 2017 Regulations, particularly when it has not recognised this.
-Service risk factors Where the insolvency proceedings will involve the realisation or distribution of assets of the insolvent entity.
+Where the debtor or the insolvent entity is a "relevant person" within the definition of Regulation 8 of the 2017 Regulations, particularly when it has not recognised this.
+Where the insolvency proceedings will involve the realisation or distribution of assets of the insolvent entity.
 Where the IP cannot withdraw once appointment has been made.
-Geographical risk Where any of the following are within a country or countries factors identified as presenting high risk factors: • the country of incorporation or residence of the client; the location of the beneficial owner; the location of assets or trading activities conducted; • the location into which payments may be made.
-(See APPENDIX E of the Guidance) Channel risk factors Where there is no personal contact with the debtor or the directors or beneficial owners of the insolvent entity.
+Where any of the following are within a country or countries identified as presenting high risk factors: The country of incorporation or residence of the client; The location of the beneficial owner; The location of assets or trading activities conducted; The location into which payments may be made.
+(See APPENDIX D of the Guidance) Where there is no personal contact with the debtor or the directors or beneficial owners of the insolvent entity.

-F.2.4 This list is merely illustrative and not exhaustive.
-IPs must take steps to identify risks, the severity of the threat presented by them and respond appropriately to them.
+F.2.4 These categories of risk factors and lists of examples are not exhaustive.
+IPs must take steps to identify all relevant risks, the severity of the threat presented by them, and respond appropriately to them.